 1.4.2.1.1.
-Testing the board_env.xml File
+Testing the board\env.xml File

-After you generate the $board_env.xml$ file, test the file within your board installation directory to ensure that the Intel FPGA SDK for OpenCL Offline Compiler recognizes the board installation.
+After you generate the $board{env.xml}$ file, test the file within your board installation directory to ensure that the Intel FPGA SDK for OpenCL Offline Compiler recognizes the board installation.

-- 1. Set the environment variable AOCL_BOARD_TOOLKIT_ROOT to point to the Custom Platform subdirectory in which your board_env.xml file resides. - At the command prompt, invoke the aocl board-xml-test command to verify that the Intel FPGA SDK for OpenCL Pro Edition can locate the correct field values.
+1. At the command prompt, invoke the aocl board-xml-test command to verify that the Intel FPGA SDK for OpenCL Pro Edition can locate the correct field values.